 She breathed in, not the sickly sweet ghost of flowers that northerners sometimes used, but the heavy, smoky musk for which Calavar, her father's domain, was famed.
 Her mother's perfume.
 The scent of home.
 A set of hawk jesses, their leather cords hung with tiny bells, lay on her washing table beside the perfume.

 An answer.
 An invitation.

 Aravis dabbed a drop of musk behind each ear, at each wrist, at the hollow of her throat.
 She combed sword oil through her long, dark hair and braided it into a crown.
-She tied red silk cords to the ends of the jesses and wrapped the leather and bells around her legs, the gleam of metal and the scarlet of silk visible now and then through the slits in the side of her long skirts: the formal court dress she had sewn for herself when no one in Anvard had been willing to make clothes in the Calormene style.
+She tied red silk cords to the ends of the jesses and wrapped the leather and bells around her ankles and calves to bind her trousers tight.
+As she walked, the gleam of metal and the scarlet of silk were visible now and then through the slits in the side of her long, scarlet skirts: the formal court dress in Calaverene colors that she had sewn for herself when no one in Anvard had been willing to make clothes in the Calormene style.

 Lasaraleen would have added kohl and jewels, but Aravis had none and did not miss them.
 She had the basics as close to correct as she could manage in Archenland, and frippery would be lost on Cor in any case.

 King Lune's courtiers looked at her askance as she passed in a whirl of silk and scent and sound.
 Several sneezed.
 Aravis ignored them.